Ibrahim Khalil (singer)

-Ibrahim Khalil (Îbrahîm Xelîl, May 5, 2000, Al-Hasakah, Syria) a Yazidi singer and songwriter.
+Ibrahim Khalil (Îbrahîm Xelîl, May 5, 2000, Al-Hasakah, Syria) is a Syrian Kurdish singer and songwriter.

 Biography

-Ibrahim Khalil was born on May 5, 2000, in Al-Hasakah in the Syrian Arab Republic in a family of musicians.
+Ibrahim Khalil was born on May 5, 2000, in Al-Hasakah in the Syrian Arab Republic in a Yazidi family of musicians.
 He made his first musical steps at the age of 9.
 At the age of 11 he began to study music in Al-Haskaha music school.

 Ibrahim has been living in Germany since 2012.
-He attended the Clemens-Brentano European School there.
+He attended the Clemens-Brentano European School in Lollar.

 Musical career

 Ibrahim Khalil released the first music video in 2012 entitled "Beje beje".
-Later the singer released the songs "Heyo" and “Bivinm".
+Later the singer released the songs "Heyo" and "Bivinm".
 Ibrahim Khalil is also a songwriter.
-He wrote songs for Yezidi singers Jangir Broyan and Arthur Safoyan.
+He wrote songs for Armenian singers Jangir Broyan and Artur Safoyan.

-His style of music is varied, including pop ballads as well as traditional Yezidi folk music.
+His style of music is varied, including pop ballads as well as traditional Kurdish folk music.